An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Summary

-In this work, we have developed a novel radiation-hydrodynamics (RHD) scheme for simulating the formation and evolution of protostars together with their surrounding accretion flows.
-Our scheme is based on the explicit M1 closure method coupled with the reduced speed of light approximation (RSLA).
-This formulation efficiently captures the anisotropy of radiation fields while maintaining high computational performance on massively parallel architectures, making it well-suited for long-term, large-scale simulations of star formation.
+In this work, we have developed a novel RHD scheme for simulating the formation and evolution of protostars together with their surrounding accretion flows.
+Our scheme is based on the explicit M1 closure method coupled with the RSLA.
+This formulation efficiently captures the anisotropy of radiation fields while maintaining high computational performance on massively parallel architectures, making it well suited for long-term, large-scale simulations of star formation.

 The primary motivation for developing the new scheme is to overcome three major limitations inherent to the explicit M1 closure method with the RSLA.
 First, conventional RSLA treatments inevitably violate total energy conservation in optically thick, radiation-dominated regions, hindering accurate modeling of stellar evolution (Section~\ref{subsec:energy-nonconserve}).
-Second, the standard M1 scheme suffers from excessive numerical diffusion in highly optically thick stellar interiors or fails to allow radiation to escape properly across steep optical depth gradients, such as at protostellar surfaces (Section~\ref{subsec:RT_in_transition}).
+Second, the standard M1 scheme suffers from excessive numerical diffusion in highly optically thick stellar interiors or fails to allow radiation to escape properly across steep optical-depth gradients, such as at protostellar surfaces (Section~\ref{subsec:RT_in_transition}).
 Third, most existing RHD simulations employ overly simplified spectral assumptions, which prevent them from following the correct temporal and spatial evolution of the radiation spectrum and lead to inaccurate estimates of protostellar radiative feedback (Section~\ref{subsec:overview_spectrum}).